o3de/o3de.org/content/docs/userguide/particles/editor/emitter-shape-type-trail.md

 ---
-description: ' Use the Trail emitter in the &ALYlong; &particle-editor; to connect particles together to create a trailing effect. '
+description: ' Use the Trail emitter in the Amazon Lumberyard Particle Editor to connect particles together to create a trailing effect. '
 title: Trail Emitter (CPU)
 ---